 Most important it also precipitates nutrients well, releasing these slowly.
 This is an important feature of a soil.

-The structure is broken down over time, but when dealing with bonsai, it works well for three or four years.
-In mixes with much gravel it will last even four too five years before broken down too much.
 The best quality to look for is a light colour and reasonable roughness, making it last longer before broken down, securing oxygen in the soil.

 The PH value (acidity) of the soil differs according to the type of Sphagnum but this can be regulated by adding lime or acid to the soil.